n7on/docker-internals/README.md

 ## Containers
-In Docker, containerd is used for managing the container lifecycle (start, stop etc).
-And runc is used as it's Container Runtime.
+Docker containers are created by the [Docker Runtime](#docker-runtime) where containerd is used for managing the container lifecycle (start, stop etc).
+And `runc` is used as it's container runtime.
 And a Container Runtime is basically how a process is isolated.
 So containers are just normal processes that holds namespaces.
-And we could run an executable inside an image filesystem that holds a couple of namespaces without using Docker and instead use [./run](./run), which does following:
+And we could run an executable inside an image filesystem that holds a couple of namespaces without using Docker.
+And instead use [./run](./run), which does following:

 * create namespaces
 * mount image filesystem